Transparency at The Wheel: Governance & Finances

 €90,001 - €100,000 1

-Senior management comprised of the CEO, Director of Advocacy and Research, Director of People and Programmes, Director of Business Development and Director of Finance and Operations.
+Senior management comprised of the CEO, Director of Advocacy and Research, Director of People and Programmes, Director of Development and Member Services, and Director of Finance and Operations.

 The Chief Executive Officer was the highest earning employee and the remuneration package was comprised as follows: